 Expectations Regarding Professionalism Statement of Foundational Principles

 School of Medicine students are students of Texas Christian University (“TCU”), and are governed by all generally applicable rules, regulations, and policies of TCU, including those policies that set forth expectations regarding student conduct and academic integrity in the Code of Student Conduct.
 Because the School of Medicine is a cooperative effort and collaboration between TCU and the University of North Texas Health Science Center (“UNTHSC”), many UNTHSC rules, regulations, and policies may also apply to School of Medicine students.
 Violations to rules, regulations and policies will be addressed as codified and the appropriate governing body will determine whether the student is responsible for any sanctions and/or remedies.
 For more information, view Expectations Regarding Professionalism Statement of Foundational Principles.

 Guidelines for Healthy Professional Relationships

 Unfortunately, mistreatment of Medical Students has been repeatedly reported to be common in the domains of sexual harassment, discrimination, and abusive behaviors despite decades of efforts to address them.
 Given the unequal power dynamic between Preceptors and Medical Students, there is an inherent potential for exploitation of this relationship.
 Awareness of this power differential and active ongoing boundary assessment and management are key steps in helping both Preceptors and Medical Students navigate these professional relationships.
-For more information, view Guidelines for Building and Maintaining Healthy Professional Relationships in our Longitudinal Integrated Clerkship.
+For more information, view Guidelines for Healthy Professional Relationships.